Loading...

 sudo useradd intern

 This creates the account entry so the system can manage the user.
-On many systems, defaults (like home directory creation) depend on local policy and useradd configuration.
+If home directories or default groups are not created automatically on your system, that behavior is driven by local defaults.

 id intern